 Welcoming You Home For Over 20 Years

-When you join FAUSA, you don't have to leave your international life behind!
+When you join FAUSA, you stay connected to your international life!

 FAUSA is the social and philanthropic network for former FAWCO club members and others repatriating to the United States and Canada.